Human Environment Interaction: The Role of VR and AR Technologies

 Key Takeaways

-- To improve human environment interaction, organizations should map critical areas, choose suitable formats, and design impactful scenarios.
+• To improve meaningful interaction, organizations should map critical areas, choose suitable formats, and design impactful scenarios.

 What is Human Environment Interaction in a Corporate Context?